Getting started

 mux |

 Multiplexer backend.
-Unset uses the built-in no-mux session holder (the default).
+Unset uses the built-in no-mux session holder on a plain terminal and the native Windows process backend on Windows.
 Optional values: tmux, zellij, process, or none. mux_prefix changes or disables the ax: window-name prefix.
 See Multiplexer backends. |

 shell |

 What ax runs a harness through.
-The default is sh -c.
+The default is platform-specific: sh -c on Unix and PowerShell on Windows.
 Use a login shell like zsh -lic on a host whose harness sits behind a tool manager (mise, nvm, asdf). |

 [keys] |